Kexitor/local_news_agent/README.md

 ## Agent capabilities:
-1) Get news and summarize them.
+1) Get news and summarize it.
 2) Get source of news page content and give details about specific news.

 ### Personal test:

-I tested this agent with gpt-oss-20b with low reasoning effort and qwen/qwen3-4b-2507 (LM Studio), and it produced high-quality summaries for my target news source.
+I tested this agent with gpt-oss-20b with low reasoning effort and qwen/qwen3-4b-2507 (LM Studio) with 32k context, and it produced high-quality summaries for my target news source.